jackyliu16/blog/content/projects/_index.md

 +++
-title = "Proyectos"
+title = "Individual Blog"
-description = "Información de proyectos." sort_by = "date"
+description = "the personal blog" sort_by = "date"
 paginate_by = 5
 template = "section.html"